ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-06-17-Hacksmarterlabs-NorthBridge-Systems.md

 <img width="1660" height="734" alt="image" src="https://github.com/user-attachments/assets/bc20f06d-da38-45e2-902e-22a354f5d46c" />

 Perfect , we have the Hash for the DC01$ which is the machine account , this can be used to perform a DCSYNC and dump the NTDS .
-The SAM We dumped contined an admin Hash but that is not the Domain Admin's hash , since that one is stored in the NTDS , SAM only holds local account hashes , luckily for us we were able to dump the machines acc for the DC and perform a DCSync that way :)
+The SAM We dumped contained an admin Hash but that is not the Domain Admin's hash , since that one is stored in the NTDS , SAM only holds local account hashes , luckily for us we were able to dump the machines acc for the DC and perform a DCSync that way :)

 Now let's dump the NTDS :